An overview of IPF’s view on

 - We hold an annual ethics week throughout the business with a number of communications initiatives including group discussions, external speakers, games, quizzes and social media updates

 Communicating with employees is a huge priority in our business ethics programme.
 We want to generate employee conversation about how ethics relates to our day-to-day professional lives and the dilemmas we face.
-Creating an ethical culture is about a genuine tone from the top coupled with a ground-swell of employee interest and our 2015 ethics week sought to encourage this.
+Creating an ethical culture is about a genuine tone from the top coupled with a genuine employee interest and our ethics programme aims to achieve this.

 International Personal Finance is committed to human rights and works to ensure that we do not infringe on any human rights through our operations or business relationships.